akfite/fsfind/README.md

 Just clone the repository and run `fsfind` in the command window!
 If you are on a UNIX machine, it will compile the MEX code prior to running the search.
-If you are on Windows, it will default to the non-MEX path (for some reason, the MEX version is slower on Windows).
-If you ever wish to override this and use the MEX version, you can call `compile_mex_listfiles()` to build the supporting MEX function.
-The correct code path will be selected inside `fsfind`.
+If you are on Windows, it will default to the pre-built MEX binary included in the repo.
+If you ever wish to override this and build the MEX code yourself, you can call `compile_mex_listfiles rebuild` to compile the supporting MEX function.
+The best code path will be selected inside `fsfind` (or you can always disable MEX using the `Mex=false` parameter-value pair).

 ## Examples